Using Perplexity for Deep OSINT Research

 Result: Names, backgrounds, appointment dates

-Query 2: "[Company] recent funding, acquisitions, partnerships"
+Query 2: "[Company] recent funding rounds, acquisitions, partnerships"

 Result: Deal values, dates, strategic moves